 In 2002 the Library came into possession of a treasure trove of local maps.
-The most impressive of the group is the “MAP OF ESSEX COUNTY: From Surveys Under the Direction of H. F. Walling – 1859”.
-This is a beautifully preserved large map measuring approximately 60” X 60” that was reframed and mounted by Steve Suskauer of David Gary Ltd. All of the localities of the time are shown in detail; although some place-names have changed and it is very obvious how lightly populated and undeveloped the County was in comparison to the present.
+The most impressive of the group is the “MAP OF ESSEX COUTNY: From Surveys Under the Direction of H. F. Walling — 1859.”
+This is a beautifully preserved large map measuring approximately 60″x60″, reframed and mounted by Steve Suskauer of David Gary Ltd. All of the localities of the time are shown in detail, although some places-names have changed, —it is obvious how lightly populated and undeveloped the County was in comparison to its current state.

 The official description of the black-and-white 1764 map is as follows:

-When Millburn was separated from Springfield on March 20, 1857 the act of the Legislature of the State of New Jersey spelled Millburn with a double “l”.
-In later years the single “l” became popular as this map shows.
+When Millburn was separated from Springfield on March 20, 1857, the act of the Legislature of the State of New Jersey spelled Millburn with a double “l”.
+In later years the single “l” became popular, as the map shows.

 Millburn originally included lands on the east referred to as Jefferson Village.
 This are was separated from Millburn in 1863 and became a part of South Orange Township, which became the Village of Maplewood in 1922.